Tony goes west after offing Chris.

 I’ve argued in several of my write-ups for this season that a major goal for David Chase in creating Season 6 seems to have been to place The Sopranos in its American milieu.
 And so it seems inevitable that Chase would produce an episode like this one that pits the material world against the natural world.
 A little historical context for this hour may be helpful.
 This episode originally aired about one year after the book/film An Inconvenient Truth came out.
 The work made the public aware of climate change and environmental degradation in a way it never had been before, and turned Al Gore into the face of environmental activism.
 The oil and gas industry was naturally a primary, recurring target of Gore’s criticisms.
 Meanwhile, George Bush—the man who beat Al Gore for the Presidency by the skin of his nuts—had family wealth that was largely earned in the oil business, worked for the oil and gas exploration company Arbusto right out of college, and chose the CEO of oilfield services company Halliburton to be his Vice-President.

 Of all of President Bush’s questionable decisions regarding the environment, perhaps none was scarier than his appointment of Gale Norton to be his Secretary of the Interior.
-As SecInt, Norton was responsible for the management and conservation of our federal lands and natural resources, but the Los Angeles Times described her as “the Bush Administration’s leading advocate for expanding oil and gas drilling and other industrial interests in the West.”
+As SecInt, Norton was the person tasked with the management and conservation of our federal lands and natural resources.
+But in actuality she was, as the Los Angeles Times described her, “the Bush Administration’s leading advocate for expanding oil and gas drilling and other industrial interests in the West.”
 Upon resigning her post, she worked as a lawyer for the oil behemoth Royal Dutch Shell.
 None of this is surprising considering that she was mentored straight out of law school by James Watt, a professing evangelical who employed her at his legal foundation which protected the interests of cattle, mining and oil companies.
 Watt himself was Secretary of the Interior under Ronald Reagan in the early 1980s.
 Like many evangelicals, Watt believed in the idea of Dominion—humans are the supreme creatures in God’s ordering of the world and thus have dominion over all the lands and animals of the earth.
 In several of his articles, including “Ours Is the Earth,” Watt made clear that he saw the planet as “merely a temporary way station on the road to eternal life…The earth was put here by the Lord for His people to subdue and to use for profitable purposes on their way to the hereafter.”
 This is a 180-degree departure from the way Romantics such as William Wordsworth viewed the earth.
 Romantics saw nature as itself godly, not simply as a resource given by God to man to exploit in any way he wanted.
 As Roderick Frazier Nash wrote in his exceptional book Wilderness and the American Mind:

 Nineteenth century Romantics and Transcendentalists sensed the unity of the natural world and related it to the presence or reflection of divinity.
 In calling attention to the higher uses of the environment than the service of man’s material needs, they manifested a belief in the sanctity of all life.